busbud/coding-challenge-frontend-b/README.md

 * Visiting the microsite will immediately trigger a departure search.
 The React front-end calls a simple Express server which calls the Busbud API.
 The call could have been made from the React app but the Express server could allow for more advanced features such as cacheing or other server-side manipulation of data.
 * As this is to be a single-purpose site for a given origin, destination and date, there seems like no point making the user navigate through form elements, so let's get loading and not hang about!
-* Relevent details are shown from each departure and, well... the point is to book tickets, right?
+* Relevant details are shown from each departure and well... the point is to book tickets, right?
 So there's a working booking button which passes the user over to Busbud.

 ## Non-functional requirements